-- 157. The applicant has accumulated expenses in legal fees for his counsel and co-counsel: XX DKK.
-Documentation enclosed as exhibit XX and exhibit XX. - 158.
-It is noted that the applicant has been granted legal aid (retshjælp) to conduct the proceedings before the Court in the (standardised) amount of 40,000 DKK by the Department of Civil Affairs (Civilstyrelsen), cf letter dated XX (exhibit XX).
-According to the letter from the Department of Civil Affairs, it is a precondition for legal aid that the applicant applies for legal aid with the Court, which has been done in a separate document.
+- 169. The applicant has accumulated expenses in legal fees for his counsel and co-counsel in the total amount of 390,075 DKK.
+Documentation enclosed as exhibit 13 and exhibit 14. - 170.
+It is noted that the applicant has been granted legal aid (retshjælp) to conduct the proceedings before the Court in the (standardised) amount of 40,000 DKK by the Department of Civil Affairs (Civilstyrelsen), cf letter dated 21 September 2023 (exhibit 15).
+According to the letter from the Department of Civil Affairs, it is a precondition for legal aid that the applicant applies for legal aid with the Court, which will be done in a separate document.